DavidMac94/Python-Exercises/README.md

 This is obviously a job for a database system but the purpose was to practise using Python lists and dictionaries.
 Known Bugs:
 Text will extend beyond containers if too long.
 Results are shown in order of second name.
 After that the results will appear in no particular order since records are kept in a (unordered) dictionary.
-This means the same results may appear in a dfferent order in two different searches.
+This means the results may appear in a different order in two identical searches.
 When no results are displayed, page counter shows page '1 of 0'.
-If an attendee is added with a registered email address then the old record will be deleted.
+If an attendee is added with a registered email address then the old record will be deleted (the user may want a warning before proceeding).